 Specifically, it is the precursor to a neurotransmitter called acetylcholine.
 Acetylcholine is an essential neurotransmitter for mood, memory, and muscle control.

-Choline also plays an important role in gene expression and early brain development[*].
+Choline also plays an important role in gene expression and early brain development, so this eggy breakfast treat is doing your body and brain some real good[*].

 #3: Boosts Fat Loss